jabbott7335/ce-pe-bootcamp/docs/ocp-on-vmware/install-cluster.md

     - toc
 ---

-# Install the OpenShift Cluster
+# Customize and Install the OpenShift Cluster

 1. Create the installation directory (by convention named after the cluster).